grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/browser/browsercontext/waitforevent.md

 ---
 title: 'waitForEvent(event[, optionsOrPredicate])'
-excerpt: 'Waits for event to fire and passes its value into the predicate function.'
+description: 'Waits for event to fire and passes its value into the predicate function.'
 ---

 # waitForEvent(event[, optionsOrPredicate])